byq77/DeltaKinematics/README.md

 # DeltaKinematics

 The goal of this project is to create the C++ library which will be capable of real-time kinematics computations for delta parallel robot with revolute imputs.
-It will include forward and inverse position kinematics calculation, jacobians calculations, path planing in cartesian and joint spaces and so on.
+It already implements forward and inverse position kinematics calculation.
+The jacobians calculations and path planning in cartesian and revolute space will be added soon.

 ## Documentation